By Paul Tocatlian.

-It wasn’t until a decade later that I got my first management job and had a chance to apply what I learned in college.
+It wasn’t until a decade later that I was promoted to a management position and had the opportunity to apply what I learned in college.
 By then, I had forgotten many of these valuable lessons.
 But nonetheless, I tried my best and enjoyed the new found responsibilities.
 Besides, there’s nothing like learning on the job, while seeing how it’s done in practice by some great mentors.

 Over the years, I refined my management style with an emphasis on organizational effectiveness in challenging situations often found in rapidly changing environments.
 I call it “Management by FEAR.”
 Not in a strict sense where the manager makes decisions unilaterally and without much regard for others.
 But rather, FEAR as an acronym that stands for Focus, Empowerment, Accountability, and Reward.

 “Focus is a matter of deciding what things you’re not going to do.”
 John Carmack